Lee Qianqian Cui

 I am a Ph.D. candidate in the Department of Psychological and Brain Sciences at UC Santa Barbara.

 I study social minds and perception using interdisciplinary methods, including behavioral measures, machine learning, and neuroimaging, eye-tracking, NLP, and advanced statistical modeling to uncover how people think and feel—especially in emotionally and socially complex contexts.
-With experience analyzing 1,500+ participants and 12M+ tweets, I translate behavioral data into actionable insights for inclusive, human-centered design.
+With experience analyzing 1,500+ participants and 12M+ tweets, I’m passionate about applying cutting-edge techniques to tackle challenging questions in human behavior and cognition.

 Skills